ViniMMartins/ViniMMartins/README.md

 ###

-### Some professional and academic curiosities about me:
+### EN - Some professional and academic curiosities about me:

 - I have been studying technology since 2013, but I had already been interested in working in the field since my teenage years;
 - I have a degree in Computer Science;